WestJet Encore: Inauguration of air service and operating conditions

 WestJet Encore flies Q400 NextGen on regional flights up to 700 nautical miles.
 50% of WestJet Encore passengers are travelling on connecting flights with WestJet.
 The WestJet Encore fleet of Q400s expanded to 18 aircraft by March 2015, and later to 34 aircraft by December 2016 and to 43 aircraft by December 2017.
 In 2015, WestJet Encore was the fastest-growing operator of Q400 aircraft.
 By 2017, it was the fourth largest operator of Q400 aircraft in the world.

 In August 2015, WestJet Encore adopted a revised livery.
-The tail and type style used with the word "WestJet" remained the same, but the teal-and-blue geometric widget ahead of the WestJet titles was replaced with a teal-and-blue stylized maple leaf with a similar pattern.
+The tail and type style used with the word "WestJet" remained the same, but the teal-and-blue geometric widget ahead of the WestJet titles was replaced with a teal-and-blue stylized maple leaf of a similar pattern.